yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-07/facilitator/README.md

 * Testing Servers
   * Exporting a server module
   * Supertest for end-to-end testing
-* Introduction to data models
-  * Very light...
-  * Building a simple API server today, so just use an object/array for storage
-  * Talk about constraints, ids, etc. Use the word "model"
-  * Suggest pulling the model out to a different module
-  * Provide some common methods to access it
-  * Will dive in deeper in the next lecture

 ### LAB Prep
 * Following demo ...